JunshengZhu666/NLP/README.md

 =============================================================================================
 =============================================================================================

-CS224n (Lecture and Exercise1-3 Done)
+CS224n (Lecture and Exercise1-3 Done with Pytorch)

 From: